 Congratulations!
 You did it.
-You finished high school, got into college, and are preparing to move into a new place away from your mom and dad.
+You’ve finished high school, got into college, and are preparing to move into a new place away from your parents.
 (At least until you run out of clean laundry or need to steal some snacks from their pantry).
-We realize you have a lot on your plate finding a suitable place to call home, packing, unpacking, and preparing for classes.
+We realize you have a lot on your plate, including finding a suitable place to call home, packing, unpacking, and preparing for classes.
 Moving can be exciting and stressful, especially if you are a procrastinator.
-To help keep you focused, we have prepared a checklist of to-do tasks called.
+To help keep you focused, we have prepared a checklist of to-do tasks.

-Typically, we recommend you start preparing for a move at least 2 months before the event happens.
+Typically, we recommend that you start preparing for a move at least two months before the event occurs.
 Still, we understand you were too busy sucking every ounce of fun out of the summer to plan that far ahead.
-This checklist has been compiled with the hope that you have given yourself at least a month to prepare (well, at least a week).
+This checklist has been compiled with the hope that you have given yourself at least a month to prepare (or, at the very least, a week).

 Any moving checklist is going to include something about finding a place to move into.
-If you are still looking for your new place, consider a few things during the decision-making process:
+If you are still looking for a new place, consider a few things during the decision-making process:

 - Make sure you can afford it!
-And by you, we mean you, and any roommate or roommates.
+By you, we mean you and any roommates.
 Everyone must be able to cover their portion of the rent and monthly bills.

-- Nothing makes the “roommate” situation toxic like a roommate who can’t pay their portion of things and continuously burdens you and anyone else living there.
+- Nothing makes the “roommate” situation more toxic than a roommate who can’t pay their portion of things and continuously burdens you and anyone else living there.

 - If you are not living in the dorms, try to live as close to campus as possible, even if you have transportation.

 - Prepare for unforeseen car trouble.
-Finding someone to pick you up if your car breaks down if you don’t live out of the way is much easier.
+Finding someone to pick you up if your car breaks down, especially if you don’t live in a remote area, is much easier.

 - If you must walk, the closer the better.

-- While affordability is usually the first thing you consider when finding a new apartment, but you must also consider safety.
-Your moving checklist needs to remind you to consider how safe the area that you are moving to is.
+- While affordability is usually the first thing you consider when finding a new apartment, you must also consider safety.
+Your moving checklist should remind you to consider the safety of the area you are moving to.

 - Make sure the doors have working locks (deadbolts are better than door chain locks and most of the traditional door knob locks).